How to Customize the Free Twenty Seventeen WordPress Theme

 The use of a landing page to serve as the homepage for business websites has taken the web by force.
 And Twenty Seventeen makes it easy to build an attractive business landing page with the default WordPress theme.

-To get a sense for the possibilities, take a look at the official Twenty Seventeen theme demo.
+To get a sense of the possibilities, take a look at the official Twenty Seventeen theme demo.

 Right off the bat, you’ll notice the video header.
 Scroll down a little and the sectional design of the page will become apparent.
 Each section is separated by a striking parallax background image that occupies the full width and height of the viewport.